Your Complete Guide to Bone Health: Best Foods, Supplemen...

 First Let's Define What It Means to Supplement

+Supplement literally means “to add to or enhance”.
 Supplementation is used to "top off" nutrients you already receive daily from eating.
-It is also a tool to aid the body in regaining balance which can be offset due to poor food quality and lack of essential vitamins and minerals.
+It is also a tool to aid the body in supporting balance which can be offset due to poor food quality and lack of essential vitamins and minerals.

-Supplementing is one way you can help your body get specific nutrients it might be lacking.
+Supplementing is one way you can help your body get specific nutrients it might be deficient in.
 It can be a supportive addition to your busy life but is most beneficial when done intermittently(1).

 It should not be an everyday occurrence, except under certain circumstances.
 Once your system is full of that specific nutrient and performing at optimal levels, then the supplementation should pause, or "pulse."